The topology of local quaternionic toric actions

 Section~\ref{sec:topology1} develops the topological analysis: we first determine the fundamental group of $M^{4n}$, showing that $\pi_1(M)\cong\pi_1(B_M)$, and then construct the Leray--Serre spectral sequence computing the cohomology of $M$.

-In Section~\ref{sec:topology2} we establish the quaternionic analogue of the Atiyah--Hirzebruch spectral sequence in complex $K$--theory, providing explicit $E_1$ and $E_2$ descriptions and identifying the coefficient systems $\mathscr{K}^q_M$.
+In Section~\ref{sec:topology2} we construct the corresponding cellular spectral sequence in complex \(K\)-theory, obtained by applying \(K^\bullet\) to the filtered pairs \((M^{(p)},M^{(p-1)})\).
+This gives the \(K\)-theoretic analogue of the cohomological construction.
 Finally, we focus on the four-dimensional case, where Novikov additivity and a quaternionic version of the Meyer cocycle yield a formula for the signature.
 We conclude with a brief discussion of the $L$--theoretic interpretation of the quaternionic signature, placing these results in the broader context of higher signatures and the Novikov conjecture.